World Pulses Day 2023: Date, Theme, History, Significance, Key Facts, and More

 Pulses are important for security purposes.
 Farmers sell pulses and also consume them.
 In this way, they maintain household security and create economic stability.

 Pulses are climate-friendly.
 The nitrogen-fixing properties of pulses help in improving the fertility of the soil and improve the productivity of the farmland.

-Pulses contribute to climate change mitigation by minimising the dependence on synthetic fertilisers which are used to provide nitrogen artificially into the soil.
+Pulses contribute to climate change mitigation by minimizing the dependence on synthetic fertilizers which are used to provide nitrogen artificially into the soil.